 KOSHER DAIRY CHOLOV AKUM (also known as Cholov Stam)

-This refers to the kosher certification of dairy products without a kosher inspector being present throughout the production.
+This refers to the kosher accreditation of dairy products without a kosher inspector being present throughout the production.

 KOSHER DAIRY CHOLOV YISROEL (also known by some as Dairy Super Kosher)